bdqnghi/py-tree-sitters-tutorial/README.md

 - To understand what is tree-sitter, see https://github.com/tree-sitter/tree-sitter.
 - Tree-sitter is written in C. In order to use it in Python, it must have a Python binding to interact with the C code, see https://github.com/tree-sitter/py-tree-sitter.
-- To install py-tree-sitter, go to command line, follow these steps:
+- However, the py-tree-sitter requires some complicated installation steps to make it work.
+This tutorial shows an easy way to make tree-sitter works with little effort.
+Go to to command line, follow these steps:

 1) `pip3 install tree_sitter`
 2) `git clone https://github.com/bdqnghi/tree-sitter-parsers`